mauriziosessaku/OpenSafety/README.md

 2. **What you are working on** — a brief project description (2–5 sentences)
 3. **What you need the infrastructure for** — e.g. signal detection, LLM benchmarking, narrative processing, disproportionality analysis
 4. **What you can contribute** — data, code, domain expertise, or engagement
+5. **Your publication plan** — the research question, target journal or conference, and expected timeline for manuscript submission

 ### Step 2 — Acknowledgement · *Day 1–5*
 You will receive a confirmation within 5 working days.
 Every message is reviewed personally.